Australian Cattle Dog vs Aussiedoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Australian Cattle Dog has a typical lifespan of 12-16 years, while Aussiedoodle lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
 Australian Cattle Dog is predisposed to Eye Conditions, Hearing Issues, Joint Issues, with associated veterinary costs for monitoring and treatment.
 Aussiedoodle faces its own health challenges including Eye Conditions, Drug Sensitivities, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health